tkozzer/detect-language/README.md

 - Be able to customize attributes
   - [X] Double click increases size of widget
   - [X] Double click increases font size
-- [ ] Add tooltip to X button that tell user to double click to exit
+- [X] Add tooltip to X button that tell user to double click to exit
+- [X] Add tooltip to label that tell user to double click to increase size
 - [ ] Add right clickability to customize functionality
 - [ ] Customize menubar
 - [ ] Add multiple python version compatibility